AmrAboshaisha/skin_classifier_init/README.md

 # skin_classifier_init
-A simple skin disease classifier made with Fastai, ipywidgets and Voila.
+A demo skin disease classifier made with Fastai, ipywidgets and Voila.

 It uses a very simple interface to upload images of skin disorders and it will output its best classification and probability.